Exploration of Interpretability Techniques for Deep COVID-19 Classification using Chest X-ray Images: Materials and methods

-Trainings were performed using Nvidia GeForce 1080 Ti and 2080 Ti GPUs, having 11GB of memory each.
-The loss was calculated using B Cross-Entropy (BCE) with Logits\footnote{\url{https://pytcs/stable/nn.html}}, which combines Sigmoid layer with the BCE loss, to achieve better numerical stability than using the Sigmoid layer followed by BCE loss separately.
+Training sessions were conducted using Nvidia GeForce 1080 Ti and 2080 Ti GPUs, each with 11GB of memory.
+The loss was calculated using Binary Cross-Entropy (BCE) with Logits, which combines the sigmoid layer with the BCE loss, to achieve better numerical stability than using the Sigmoid layer followed by BCE loss separately.
 The numerical stability is achieved by using the log-sum-exp trick, which can prevent underflow/overflow errors.
-The loss was minimized by optimizing the model parameters using the Adam optimizer \cite{kingma2014adam}, with a learning rate of 0.001 and a weight decay of 0.0001.
-A manual seed was used to ensure reproducibility\footnote{\url{https://pytorch.org/docs/stable/notes/randomness.html}} of the models.
-Automatic Mixed Precision was used using Apex\footnote{\url{https://github.com/NVIDIA/apex}}, to speed-up the training and to decrease the GPU memory requirements.
+The loss was minimised by optimising the model parameters using the Adam optimiser~\cite{kingma2014adam}, with a learning rate of 0.001 and a weight decay of 0.0001.
+A manual seed was used to ensure the reproducibility~\cite{pytorchrepro} of the models.
+Automatic Mixed Precision was used using Apex~\cite{apex}, to speed up training and decrease GPU memory requirements.

-The interpretability pipeline was used on the models using Nvidia Tesla V100 GPUs, having 32GB memory each.
-Some of the interpretability techniques could not be used on certain models, due to the lack of GPU memory caused by the complexities of the models.
+The interpretability methods were applied on the models using Nvidia Tesla V100 GPUs, having 32GB memory each.
+Some of the interpretability techniques could not be used on certain models owing to insufficient GPU memory caused by the complexities of the models.